sudaka/libsettings/README.md

 # libsettings
-Python library for working with json settings file
+Python library for working with json settings file.

+Usage: